zfox23/High-Fidelity-Projects/Tablet Cam/marketplaceData/Marketplace Description.md

 - Fixed a bug that caused the position of the rear-facing camera to be incorrect in HMD mode.
 - Switched Overlay usage to Local Entities.
 - Now you can use Tablet Cam in Desktop mode while "Desktop Tablet becomes Toolbar" is unchecked - although I'm not sure why you'd want to do that. :)
-- Fixed some QML bugs.
+- Fixed some interface bugs.

 v1.1 (2019-02)